Louds Island, Maine

-Louds Island, also once known as Muscongus Island, is an island in Muscongus Bay off the coast of Round Pond, a village of Bristol, Maine.
+Louds Island, also once known as Muscongus Island, is an island in Muscongus Bay off the coast of Round Pond, a village of Bristol, Maine, United States.
 It is also an unorganized territory of Maine.
 It is approximately 3 mi long and 1 mi wide at its widest point.
 The island did not have a flush toilet until 2009.
-The 2020 Census lists Louds Island with a population of 3.
+The 2020 census lists Louds Island with a population of 3.
 It is part of the unorganized territory of Lincoln County.